Migration in the Mara

 The scene unfolding before you is one of the most stunning phenomenons naturally occurring in the wild.
 It is the Great Migration.
 An exodus of wildebeests, zebras and many other mammals in search for greener pastures.
 It is a journey fraught with danger as carnivores and scavengers wait eagerly to feast on the unfortunate.

-- A four-night/five-day in the heart of Masai Mara
+- A five-night/six-day in the heart of Masai Mara

 - An exclusive experience with the optimal number of people per safari vehicle